VaibhavRamrakhyani/Chatbot/README.md

 4.Setting Up Ollama and Downloading the Model
 1. Install Ollama CLI
-Download and install the Ollama CLI by following the instructions on the Ollama website.
+Download and install the Ollama CLI by following the instructions on the Ollama website ["https://ollama.com/download"].
 The installation process may vary based on your operating system:

 For Windows: